 In the first days of the protests against Lukashenka’s self-proclaimed victory, thousands of people were arrested and the regime’s violence resulted in deaths and injuries on the streets.
 When the first prisoners were released a few days later, the first reports of severe torture in Belarusian prisons reached the outside world.

 Since August 2020, more than 30,000 people have been detained or protested peacefully for change and new democratic elections.
 However, not all of them have been released after a short time.

 The number of political prisoners was already at 20 prior to the election.
-By the beginning of December, the number had risen to over 160 people.
+By the beginning of December, at the start of our postcard campaign, the number had already risen to over 160 people.
 The political prisoners have already been unlawfully behind bars for several months.
 Their arrests are clearly politically motivated, while the sentences are disproportionately high.
 They are also denied independent legal counsel.
 Furthermore, many human rights defenders deplore inhumane accommodation and insufficient care for the detainees.

 Prior to the election of the Belarusian president, the regime mainly arrested people who participated in or reported on the election campaign for opposition candidates.
 Among the 160 political prisoners are bloggers, journalists, members of the Coordination Council, journalists, students and human rights defenders – many of them are central figures of the protest.
 Some of them have been known to the regime for a long time and are therefore unpopular persons.
 The goals behind this are simple: to intimidate people in order to nip the protest in the bud.